yuvachn/compify/README.md

 # compify
-Use less social medias and get more redeem coupons
+Use less social medias and get more coupons with redeem coins